Medicaid Asset Protection

 Planning in advance allows you to preserve more of your assets by putting strategies in place before long-term care is needed.
 Early planning provides peace of mind and ensures you have more options available when the time comes.

 Crisis planning is designed for situations where a loved one has already entered a nursing home and immediate action is needed to protect remaining assets.
-Even in urgent circumstances, there are legal tools that may help you qualify for Medicaid and preserve a portion of your estate.
+Even in urgent circumstances, there are elder law legal tools that may help you qualify for Medicaid and preserve a portion of your estate.

 An irrevocable trust for Medicaid asset protection transfers ownership of assets to a trust so they are not counted for Medicaid eligibility after five years, helping preserve those assets from being used to pay for nursing home care.